 The strong focus in the primary areas of engineering, along with access to advanced liberal arts courses―including specialized electives and real-time projects provided by Vaughn’s industry advisory council of leading technology manufacturers―has allowed our mechatronic engineering students to become successful in a variety of industries.
-Vaughn’s mechatronic engineering program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), a sign of its credibility and career-based curriculum success.
+Vaughn’s mechatronic engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET, a sign of its credibility and career-based curriculum success.

 WHAT YOU'LL STUDY